PodvAx/Gadget_Galaxy/README.md

-# Phone Catalog
+# Gadget Galaxy

 ## Project Description
-Phone Catalog is a web application for browsing a catalog of mobile phones, tablets, and accessories.
+Gadget Galaxy is a web application for browsing a catalog of mobile phones, tablets, and accessories.
 Users can view product details, add them to the cart, and select favorite products.

 ## Technologies
 The project was developed using the following technologies: